Edward O. Wilson 1929-2021

 Ed Wilson with Dynastes hercules

-With fellow entomologist Bert Holldobler, Ed has written the definitive volume on ants, which won the 1991 Pulitzer Prize for non-fiction.
+With fellow entomologist Bert Holldobler, Ed had written the definitive volume on ants, which won the 1991 Pulitzer Prize for non-fiction.
 He also won an earlier Pulitzer in 1979 for his book entitled "On Human Nature."
-Ed is the recipient of the National Medal of Science, the International Prize for Biology, the gold medal of the World Wildlife Fund, the Distinguished Humanist Award from the American Humanist Association, and the Crafoord Prize from the Swedish Academy of Sciences (which is ecology's approximation of the Nobel prize).
+Ed was the recipient of the National Medal of Science, the International Prize for Biology, the gold medal of the World Wildlife Fund, the Distinguished Humanist Award from the American Humanist Association, and the Crafoord Prize from the Swedish Academy of Sciences (which is ecology's approximation of the Nobel prize).

-In his books, "The Diversity of Life," "Biophilia," and "The Naturalist," he sounds a powerful alarm about the calamitous loss of species diversity that is already ongoing today.
+In his books, "The Diversity of Life," "Biophilia," and "The Naturalist," he sounded a powerful alarm about the calamitous loss of species diversity that is already ongoing today.
 The increasing loss of biodiversity is a direct result of human activities . . . and yet relatively little is being done by people or governments to prevent this catastrophic destruction of our natural heritage.
 Ed's deep insights into these global problems are a clarion call to all of us to take action in our private and public lives to avert the destabilization of entire ecosystems and the tremendous loss of our fellow beings on the planet.

 Comments about this site can be sent to Andrew Smith